-On January 21, 2020, the Company completed a Private Placement pursuant to which its wholly owned subsidiary, Iterum Bermuda issued and sold \$1.6 million aggregate principal amount of 6.500% Exchangeable Notes and \$0.1 million aggregate principal amount of RLNs, to a group of accredited investors.
-On September 8, 2020, the Company completed a Rights Offering pursuant to which Iterum Bermuda issued and sold \$0.2 million aggregate principal amount of 6.500% Exchangeable Notes and \$0.02 million aggregate principal amount of RLNs, to existing shareholders.
+On January 21, 2020, the Company completed a Private Placement pursuant to which its wholly owned subsidiary, Iterum Bermuda issued and sold \$51,588 aggregate principal amount of Exchangeable Notes and \$103 aggregate principal amount of RLNs, to a group of accredited investors.
+On September 8, 2020, the Company completed a Rights Offering pursuant to which Iterum Bermuda issued and sold \$220 aggregate principal amount of Exchangeable Notes and \$0.44 aggregate principal amount of RLNs, to existing shareholders.
 The Securities were sold in Units with each Unit consisting of an Exchangeable Note in the original principal amount of \$1,000 and 50 RLNs.
 The Units were sold at a price of \$1,000 per Unit.

-At any time on or after January 21, 2021, subject to specified limitations, the Exchangeable Notes are exchangeable for the Company's ordinary shares, cash or a combination of ordinary shares and cash, at the Company's election, at an exchange rate of 1,286.1845 shares per \$1,000 principal and interest on the Exchangeable Notes (equivalent to an exchange price of approximately \$0.7775 per ordinary share) as of November 2, 2020, which exchange rate was adjusted from an initial exchange rate of 1,000 shares per \$1,000 principal and interest on the Exchangeable Notes (equivalent to an initial exchange price of \$1,000 principal and interest on the Exchangeable Notes (equivalent to an initial exchange price of \$1,000 principal and interest on the Exchangeable Notes (equivalent to an initial exchange price of \$1,000 principal and interest on the Exchangeable Notes (equivalent to an initial exchange price of \$1,000 principal and is subject to further adjustment pursuant to the terms of the Exchangeable Notes Indenture.
+At any time on or after January 21, 2021, subject to specified limitations, the Exchangeable Notes are exchangeable for the Company's ordinary shares, cash or a combination of ordinary shares and cash, at the Company's election, at an exchange rate of 1,286.1845 shares per \$1,000 principal and interest on the Exchangeable Notes (equivalent to an exchange price of approximately \$0.7775 per ordinary share) as of November 2, 2020, which exchange rate was adjusted from an initial exchange rate of 1,000 shares per \$1,000 principal and interest on the Exchangeable Notes (equivalent to an initial exchange price of \$1.00 per ordinary share) and is subject to further adjustment pursuant to the terms of the Exchangeable Notes Indenture.
 Any accrued and unpaid interest being exchanged will be calculated to include all interest accrued on the Exchangeable Notes being exchanged to, but excluding, the exchange settlement date.
-Beginning on January 21, 2021 to September 30, 2021, certain noteholders of \$39.2 million aggregate principal amount of Exchangeable Notes have exchanged their notes for an aggregate of 53,888,331 of the Company's ordinary shares, which included accrued and unpaid interest relating to such notes.
-The aggregate principal amount of Exchangeable Notes outstanding as of September 30, 2021 was \$12.6 million.
+Beginning on January 21, 2021 to March 31, 2022, certain noteholders of \$39,201 aggregate principal amount of Exchangeable Notes have completed a non-cash exchange of their notes for an aggregate of 53,888,331 of the Company's ordinary shares, which included accrued and unpaid interest relating to such notes.
+The aggregate principal amount of Exchangeable Notes outstanding as of March 31, 2022 was \$12,607.

 In addition, the Exchangeable Notes will become due and payable by the Company upon the occurrence of a Fundamental Change as defined in the Exchangeable Notes Indenture.
-The Company will be required to pay the holder of the Exchangeable Notes the greater of three times the outstanding principal amount of such Exchangeable Note and the consideration that would be received by the holder of such Exchangeable Note in connection with such Fundamental Change if the holder had exchanged its note for ordinary shares immediately prior to the consummation of such Fundamental Change, plus any accrued and unpaid interest.
+The Company will be required to pay each holder of the Exchangeable Notes the greater of three times the outstanding principal amount of such Exchangeable Note and the consideration that would be received by the holder of such Exchangeable Note in connection with such Fundamental Change if the holder had exchanged its note for ordinary shares immediately prior to the consummation of such Fundamental Change, plus any accrued and unpaid interest.

 The Company evaluates its debt and equity issuances to determine if those contracts, or embedded components of those contracts, qualify as derivatives under ASC 815-15, Derivatives and Hedging, requiring separate recognition in the Company's financial statements.
 The Company evaluated the accounting for the issuance of the Exchangeable Notes and concluded that the embedded exchange option and change of control feature are considered a Derivative liability under ASC 815-15 requiring bifurcation, from the Exchangeable Notes, as it does not qualify for the scope exceptions for contracts in an entity's own equity given the terms of the Exchangeable Notes.
-The exchange option and change of control feature are accounted for as a Derivative liability, under ASC 815-15, and are required to be separated and recorded as a single liability, which is revalued each reporting period with the resulting change in fair value reflected in other income, net, in the condensed consolidated statements of operations and comprehensive loss.
+The exchange option and change of control feature are accounted for as a Derivative liability, under ASC 815-15, and are required to be separated and recorded as a single liability, which is revalued at each reporting period with the resulting change in fair value reflected in adjustments to fair value of derivatives in the condensed consolidated statements of operations and comprehensive loss.